-Investors who did not make it to the exclusive group that bought 421.2 million shares of Facebook Inc. at the initial public offering price of $38 will now get a second chance—that is, if they still want it.
+NEW YORK—Investors who didn’t qualify to be among the exclusive group that bought 421.2 million shares of Facebook Inc. at the initial public offering (IPO) price of $38 will now get a second chance—that is, if they still want it.

-On its first day on Nasdaq, Facebook’s shares priced at $38.23 each when the market closed on Thursday, just 0.6 percent above the IPO price.
+After its first trading day on the Nasdaq Stock Exchange, Facebook’s shares finished May 18 at $38.23, just 0.6 percent above the IPO price.

-Opening at $42.05 Thursday morning, 10.7 percent above the offering price, and peaking to $45 during the day, investors quickly sold their shares of the world’s No. 1 social networking company.
+Opening at $42.05 Friday morning, or 10.7 percent above the offering price, and peaking to $45 during the day, investors quickly sold their shares of the world’s No. 1 social networking company.
 Facebook saw 580 million of its shares traded on its first day.

-The profit is speculated to be short-lived though.
-Forbes reported that it is widely believed that the deal’s underwriters played a large role in keeping the stock price from dropping below $38 for Friday.
-During the last 30 minutes before Thursday’s closing, high volume of shares changed hands even though the stock did not move more than a few pennies above $38.
+Even the small appreciation last Friday is speculated to be artificial.
+Forbes reported that it is widely believed that the deal’s underwriters played a large role in keeping the stock price from dropping below $38 during its first trading day.
+During the last 30 minutes before the closing, high volume of shares changed hands even though the stock did not move more than a few pennies above $38.

 Morgan Stanley, Goldman Sachs Group, and JPMorgan Chase led the Facebook offering, which involved over 30 underwriters.

-Facebook has raised $16 billion for itself and stakeholders after selling 421.2 million shares of its common stock at an IPO price of $38 each, making it the third-largest offering ever in the United States behind Visa and Italian utility company Enel.
+The Palo Alto, Calif.-based Facebook raised $16 billion for itself and early shareholders after selling 421.2 million shares of its common stock at an IPO price of $38 each, making it the third largest offering in the United States behind Visa and Italian utility company Enel.

 The widely successful social media company was started in a Harvard University dorm room by then-sophomore Mark Zuckerberg.